ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 - **Acceptance tests:** performed on critical paths of the system to ensure key functionalities.
   Much slower and should aim to be around a few minutes or even lower, otherwise they are ran less often, and start to lose their value.

-  Here, you can interact with other external systems over the network database and such.
+  Here, you can interact with other external systems over the network database and such, but beware, beware!

 These 3 types of tests constitute the cornerstone of a good and fully automated test suite, that will allow you to determine with confidence if your system is working and behaving as expected.
 Now, one question remains when should you write your tests?